Warren Zevon (album)

 Warren Zevon is the second studio album by American musician Warren Zevon.
 This album was recorded in 1975 and released on May 18, 1976, by Asylum Records.
 A remastered version of the album with bonus tracks was released in 2008 by Rhino Records.

+Background

+After dropping out of high school, Warren Zevon had some modest commercial success as a songwriter.
+His song "Outside Chance" was recorded and released by the Turtles in 1966, when Zevon was nineteen.
+Three years later, his song "She Quit Me" was re-recorded as "He Quit Me" by Lesley Miller and released on the Midnight Cowboy soundtrack.
+However, his first studio album, Wanted Dead or Alive (1970), had not done well.
+Zevon and his wife, Crystal, bought one-way tickets to Spain, hoping to start over.
+They were persuaded to come back to Los Angeles, and the music business, by a postcard from Jackson Browne.

+Production

+Browne produced the album.
+Contributors to the album included: Lindsey Buckingham, Stevie Nicks, Don Henley, Glenn Frey, Phil Everly, Bonnie Raitt, and Carl Wilson of the Beach Boys.

-The cover photo by Jimmy Wachtel, depicts Warren standing in the dark in the parking lot outside of the Hollywood Palladium (taken on the same night as the 18th Annual Grammy Awards).
+The cover photo depicts Zevon standing in the dark in the parking lot outside of the Hollywood Palladium.
+It was taken by Jimmy Wachtel on the same night as the 18th Annual Grammy Awards).

 Critical reception

 Reviewing in Christgau's Record Guide: Rock Albums of the Seventies (1981), Robert Christgau wrote: "I am suspicious of singer-songwriters who draw attention to phrases like 'hasten down the wind,' and I would suggest a moratorium on songs about the James Brothers that don't also rhyme 'pollution' and 'solution.'
 But I like the way Zevon resists pigeonholes like 'country-rock' while avoiding both the banal and the mystagogical, and I like quatrains like: 'And if California slides into the ocean/Like the mystics and statistics say it will/I predict this motel will be standing/Until I pay my bill.'"

+In 2023, Pitchfork gave the album a 10/10 rating.
+Reviewer Andy Cush praised the album's songwriting and described "Desperadoes Under the Eaves" as Zevon's "single greatest song."